yext/answers-search-ui/README.md

     }

     /**
-     * Computes a custom direct answer.
+     * Computes a custom Direct Answer.
 If answer.value is an array, this method
      * formats every value in the array and returns it, otherwise it just formats the single
      * given value.
      * @param {Object} answer